UsabilityEngineering/ux-portfolio-khandy7/UX_Journal1/README.md

 The printer I will be unpacking and setting up is the Epson EcoTank ET-2760.
 A picture of the front of the box is shown below:
 ![alt text](https://github.com/UsabilityEngineering/ux-portfolio-khandy7/blob/master/UX_Journal1/Front_box.png?raw=true)

-And here is a picture of the actual once it was taken out of the box:
+And here is a picture of the printer once it was taken out of the box:
 ![alt text](https://github.com/UsabilityEngineering/ux-portfolio-khandy7/blob/master/UX_Journal1/printer.png?raw=true)

 On the box the printer states that it has easy to fill ink, two sided printing, and easy wireless printing, so I will be looking out for these features as I go along as well since they seem to be the biggest appeal of this printer.